 What’s the catch?
 You may end up paying a bit more (should be close to 1%), and you may need to have meetings with your advisor when it comes time to rebalance.
 I have each of the big banks and their index offerings broken out here.

 6. Your Defined Contribution Pension

 Many of you work for an employer that offers RRSP matching with a selection of available funds.
 The selection can be overwhelming, but the secret is to build a portfolio similar to what I did for our education fund with TD (explained above) but choosing funds with the word “index” in the title.

 For example, my old employer offered the following for Canadian equity:

 - Capped Cdn Equity SLI (0.75%)

 - Canadian Dividend SLMF (0.90%)

 - Small Cap SLI (1.0%)

 You can choose similar “index” funds from US, International and Bonds to keep your fees low and performance higher than other more expensive actively managed funds.
 For the nitty gritty details, you can read my post on choosing mutual funds from your employer pension.

 There are many ways to index your portfolio, but the above are my thoughts on the best options available.
 DIY with index ETFs is likely the best option for ultra low-cost investing, but also requires the investor to open a discount brokerage account and buy/sell ETF positions when rebalancing.
 If you are the type of investor who wants convenience over all else, then I would recommend either Tangerine or a Robo-advisor.
-Both of those solutions work just fine with an automatic payment into the fund/account and the occasional review of your account.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Both of those solutions work just fine with an automatic payment into the fund/account and the occasional review of your account.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).